information

 3. 3. approve an alternative method if the Administrative Appeal Board finds that any such alternative complies with the intent of the Electrical Code and that the method offered is, for the purpose intended, at least the equivalent of that prescribed in the Electrical Code in safety.
 The Administrative Appeal Board may not waive the requirements of the Electrical Code.
 The Administrative Appeal Board review will culminate in a final decision by the Building Official.
 The Administrative Appeal Board meeting is not open to attendance by the appellant or the public.
 The Bureau will provide final decisions to the appellant by publication of the decision on the Bureau’s website within 10 calendar days of the hearing, provided the Bureau has received all required information from the applicant.

-4. D. Fees for Appeals.
-The fees for administrative appeals shall be as stated in the Fee Schedule adopted by the City Council.
+4. D. Fees for pppeals.
+The fees for administrative appeals are as stated in the Fee Schedule adopted by the City Council.
 The current approved Fee Schedule is available at the Development Services Center and on the Bureau’s website.

 26.03.070 Electrical Code Board of Appeal.

 2. 2.
-Electrical Code Board of Appeal appointments shall be for a 3-year term.
-Appeal Board members may serve no more than two 3-year terms; however board members may serve a third term if their board hasn’t convened in the board member’s first two terms. or unless the Director recommends approval of a longer term, and the Mayor and City Council approve the extended appointment.
+Electrical Code Board of Appeal appointments are for a three-year term.
+Appeal Board members may serve no more than two three-year terms.
+However, board members may serve a third term if their board hasn’t convened in the board member’s first two terms. or unless the City Administrator recommends approval of a longer term, and the Mayor and City Council approve the extended appointment.
 Vacancies occurring prior to the end of a term for whatever cause may be filled by qualified persons through appointment by the Mayor for the remainder of the term.
 If a board member does not convene in one of their first two terms, they are automatically rolled into a third term.
 Board members may opt out of the third term at their discretion.

 3. 3.
 Any member may be removed by the Mayor for incompetence, dereliction of duty, incapacity or other sufficient cause.

 4. 4.
-Members of the Electrical Code Board of Appeal shall comply with the State ethics laws applicable to public officials.
+Members of the Electrical Code Board of Appeal must comply with the State ethics laws applicable to public officials.

 5. 5.
-Members of the Electrical Code Board of Appeals shall serve in a voluntary capacity and without pay.
+Members of the Electrical Code Board of Appeals must serve in a voluntary capacity and without pay.

 2. B. Appeals to the Electrical Code Board of Appeal.
-The Electrical Code Board of Appeal may review Administrative Appeal Board decisions or any other final decision of the Building Official or Director related to the application and interpretation of this Title or the Electrical Code.
-The Electrical Code appeal will be limited to the facts and record reviewed by the Administrative Appeal Board, Building Official or Director related to the decision being appealed.
+The Electrical Code Board of Appeal may review Administrative Appeal Board decisions or any other final decision of the Building Official related to the application and interpretation of the Electrical Code.
+The Electrical Code appeal will be limited to the facts and record reviewed by the Administrative Appeal Board and the Building Official related to the decision being appealed.
 A hearing will be held within 45 days after an interested party submits a written appeal to the Electrical Code Appeal Board.
 A panel of three Electrical Code Board of Appeal members will hear each appeal.
 The Board may, by a majority vote, affirm, annul, or modify the decision.

-1. 1. the Building Official or Director did not correctly apply or interpret this Title or the Electrical Code;
+1. 1. the Building Official did not correctly apply or interpret the Electrical Code;

 2. 2. grant requests for modifications to the strict application of the Electrical Code where it is assured that the modification provides equivalent safety; or